This post contains affiliate links. Please see our disclosure policy.

 Fruit & Nut Sourdough Loaf – love some crunch?
 Substitute half the dried fruit with your favorite chopped nuts.
 We love a combination of walnuts and pecans.

 This easy fruit loaf laced with cinnamon is the only sourdough fruit bread recipe you'll ever need.
-With loads of recipe variations, there's sure to be a version that has your tastebuds tingling.
+Full of juicy raisins and other dried fruit, this is a lovely way to start the day!

 Equipment